 The Turtle Beach Stealth 300 are a better, wired headset than the Turtle Beach Recon 50X.
 The Stealth 300 have a better-built design that's more comfortable to wear during long gaming sessions.
 They also feel a lot more durable than the Recon 50X and have a better-balanced sound that caters to a greater genre of music and games.
 They also come with 3 other audio profiles you can cycle through.
 The only factors that should make you choose the Recon 50X over the Stealth 300 are price and battery life, since the 50X are completely passive, unlike the 300 which run out of battery and have no passive playback.

-The Turtle Beach Stealth 700 are a better gaming headset overall than the Stealth 300.
-The Stealth 700 have a lot more connection options than the 300, including Bluetooth, so they can work wirelessly with your phone too.
+The Turtle Beach Stealth 700 are a better gaming headset overall than the Turtle Beach Stealth 300.
+The Stealth 700 have a lot more connection options than the 300, including Bluetooth, so they can work wirelessly with your phone.
 They have a headphone jack and come with a USB dongle that has low latency for wireless gaming.
-They're also noise-canceling and have a slightly better build quality than the 300 being a higher-end model of the lineup and a lot more expensive.
+They're also noise cancelling and have a slightly better build quality than the 300, being a higher-end model of the lineup.
 On the upside, since the Stealth 300 do not have as many active features and connection options, they have an excellent battery life that will last you longer than the Stealth 700.
 They also have less latency since they're wired, but will be a bit limited by the range of their audio cable.